-- Do not drive with the vehicle occupants not properly seated, such as sitting on top of a folded-down seatback, or in the luggage compartment.
-Persons not properly seated and restrained by seat belts can be severely injured in the event of emergency braking or a collision. - During driving, do not let passengers stand up or move around between seats.
-Balance can be unsteady and severe injuries can occur in the event of emergency braking or a collision.
+- Do not drive the vehicle unless the occupants are properly seated.
+Do not allow sitting on top of a foldeddown seatback, or in the luggage compartment.
+Persons not properly seated and not properly restrained by seat belts can be severely injured in the event of emergency braking or a collision. - During driving, do not allow passengers to stand up or move around between seats.
+Severe injuries can occur in the event of emergency braking or a collision.